omuskaikar/Flight-Data-Analysis/README.md

-# ✈️Flight Data Analysis - A Big Data Engineering Project📊
+# ✈️Flight Data Analysis - Big Data Engineering Project📊

 #### Welcome to the Flight Data Analysis project!
 This repository contains an in-depth analysis of flight data for the years 2020 through 2022, with a particular focus on flight delays.
 By leveraging a comprehensive dataset that encompasses various flight details such as departure and arrival times, delays, cancellations, origin and destination airports, airlines, and more, we aim to gain valuable insights into airline operations